African leopard: Distribution and habitat

 The African leopards inhabited a wide range of habitats within Africa, from mountainous forests to grasslands and savannahs, excluding only extremely sandy desert.
 It is most at risk in areas of semi-desert, where scarce resources often result in conflict with nomadic farmers and their livestock.

 It used to occur in most of sub-Saharan Africa, occupying both rainforest and arid desert habitats.
 It lived in all habitats with annual rainfall above 50 mm, and can penetrate areas with less than this amount of rainfall along river courses.
 It ranges up to 5700 m, has been sighted on high slopes of the Ruwenzori and Virunga volcanoes, and observed when drinking thermal water 37 °C in the Virunga National Park.

-It appears to be successful at adapting to altered natural habitat and settled environments in the absence of intense persecution.
+The African leopard appears to be successful at adapting to altered natural habitat and settled environments in the absence of intense persecution.
 It has often been recorded close to major cities.
 But already in the 1980s, it has become rare throughout much of West Africa.
 Now, it remains patchily distributed within historical limits.
 During surveys in 2013, it was recorded in Gbarpolu County and Bong County in the Upper Guinean forests of Liberia.

-Leopards are rare in North Africa.
-A relict population persists in the Atlas Mountains of Morocco, in forest and mountain steppe in elevations of 300 to 2500 m, where the climate is temperate to cold.
+Leopards are extremely rare in North Africa.
+A relict population persisted in the Atlas Mountains of Morocco until the 1990s, in forest and mountain steppe in elevations of 300 to 2500 m, where the climate is temperate to cold.
+The last individual in the area was recorded in 1996.

+In 2005, leopard DNA was detected in the Hoggar Mountains of southern Algeria, in the central Sahara.

 In 2014, a leopard was killed in the Elba Protected Area in southeastern Egypt.
 This was the first sighting of a leopard in the country since the 1950s.

 In 2016, a leopard was recorded for the first time in a semi-arid area of Yechilay in northern Ethiopia.